|Square Foot Cost

 Make initial permit inquiries.
 At this stage, it is a good idea to have an initial conversation with your local building department to verify if a permit will be required.
 If a permit is required, you can verify with the building department what information they will require for the permit application.
 You are responsible for ensuring all city, state, and regional codes (wind, snow, seismic) will be met before you order your kit and begin construction.

 Decide on construction options.
 Will you go the do-it-yourself route and construct your own building, hire sub-contractors and self-build (be your own GC), or hire a general contractor (GC) to oversee the project?
 If your structure is over 2,000 square feet, you may want to hire an experienced erection crew.
 For more details, see our construction options article.

 For more, see our article on planning a building project.

 Step 2: Design

 One of the benefits of working with our suppliers is that they will assist you in the design of your building and advise you on the most suitable options.
 Alternatively, you can also engage an architect if you require a highly stylized design.

 Select your roof profile.
 You’ll want to consider the roof style you want and the pitch.
 Here's our guide to the available roof styles.

 Decide on design options.
 Base model kits come with all the components for a basic structure.
-You then decide how you need to customize this to best suit your needs.
+You then decide how you need to customize this to suit your needs best.
 Color, number, type, and size of doors, windows, porches, awnings, siding, etc. - the base kit package is the canvas for your dream structure!
 Or it can be just a basic garage with a couple of additions.
 You do you.
 Here’s our guide for choosing custom options.

 Choose interior finishing options (if required).
-At this point, you can choose or design your own custom floor plan and decide on the level of finish your need.
+At this point, you can choose or design your custom floor plan and decide on the level of finish you need.
+For inspiration, see our sample metal building floor plans.

 Step 3: Ordering & Contracting